plexguide/Unraid_Intel-ARC_Deployment/README.md

 ## Upgrading to Unraid 7.0 and Installing Required Plugins

-Ensure you run Unraid 7.0 or newer, and install the required GPU plugins before setting up AV1 flows or using the Tdarr Node Killer script.
+Ensure you run Unraid 7.0 or newer, and install the required GPU plugins before setting up s or using the Tdarr Node Killer script.

 ### Installing Intel GPU TOP Plugin